 The liability of EPOS is limited to its own assets, and Members are not personally responsible for the debts of EPOS.

-27.1 Any proposals to modify Statutes shall be circulated to all Members at least 2 months before the General Assembly.
+- Any proposals to modify the Statutes shall be circulated to all Members at least two months before the General Assembly.
 The approval of two-thirds of the Members attending the General Assembly at the moment of the vote is necessary to allow Statutes’ modifications.
 Abstentions and invalid votes shall not be taken into account for majority purposes.

 In case of dissolution, the remaining assets of EPOS shall be given or transferred to a non - profit association with a similar purpose and shall not be returned to either its founders or the Members.